flame-engine/flame/doc/collision_detection.md

 ```

 In this example it can be seen how the Dart `is` keyword is used to check which other `Collidable`
 that your component collided with.
-The set of points is where the hitboxes of the collidables
+The set of points is where the edges of the hitboxes collided.
-intersected.
 Note that the `onCollision` method will be called on both collidable components if they
-have both implemented the `onCollision` method.
+have both implemented the `onCollision` method, and also on both shapes if they have that method
+implemented.

 If you want to check collisions with the screen edges, as we do in the example above, you can use
 the predefined [ScreenCollidable](#ScreenCollidable) class and since that one aldo is a `Collidable`